Dental Implants Houston TX

 - Full Mouth Reconstruction

 If you need to replace one tooth, several teeth, or all of your teeth, Dr. McRay or Dr. Robbins will address your specific needs and will work with specialized team to complete your dental implant treatment solution(s).
-Call our office directly at Houston Office Phone Number 832-830-8226 or contact our team today for your Implant Consultation.
+Call our office directly at The Doctors at Houston Westchase Phone Number 832-830-8226 or contact our team today for your Implant Consultation.

 Dental Implant ProcedureDental implants are metal anchors, which act as tooth root substitutes.
 They are surgically placed into the jaw bone.
 Small posts are then attached to the implant, which protrude through the gums.
 These posts provide stable anchors for artificial replacement teeth.

 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jaw bone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums, gradually bonding with the jaw bone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
 At the same time, your restorative dentist designs the final bridgework or denture, which will ultimately improve both function and aesthetics.